Front Porch Update Adds Curb Appeal

 With all of the projects in our basement and all the work on our backyard and deck, I/we have neglected our front yard and more importantly our beautiful porch.
 We actually received a letter from our Homeowners Association reprimanding us for our lack of pine straw and attention to our front yard landscape, Really?
-So it had to be done and quickly!
+We needed curb appeal and quickly!

 Our shrubs were literally running wild!
 A couple of weeks ago I learned how to use the electric hedge trimmer (that I didn’t know we had) and I got a little carried away, which is so unlike me… But the result was fabulous!
 By removing two of the most eye-sore shrubs in our yard it revealed the most beautiful parts of our porch.

 We have a large slate porch albeit dirty…

 A pseudo solid wood door with sidelights and transom window.
 I will be sharing how I gave our front door a makeover by adding a panel to cover the glass, not much privacy with all those windows.

 Overall we have a pretty awesome porch, it would be even better if you could see it!
 Our shrubs were so overgrown I was completely irritated and I dug up the ridiculously over grown shrub on the left side of the porch walkway, and had my husband remove the shrub on the right, if you’re following me on Instagram you may have seen the quick removal video